asm-products/think-200/README.md

 4. copy `config/secrets.yml-default` to `config/secrets.yml`
 5. Run the command `vagrant up`

-The virtual machine will be set up and the rspec tests executed.
+Vagrant will download Ubuntu, set it up, run the rspec tests.
 They should all pass.
+The first time you do this, it may take 5–10 minutes.

-Log into the VM with the `vagrant ssh` command.
-The VM mounts the source directory at `/vagrant`.
+The VM can be logged in to with the `vagrant ssh` command.
+The VM mounts the source directory at `/vagrant` in standard Vagrant style.
 The VM's internal port 3000 is passed through to your host machine at 3000.
+This all means that you can edit the source and test with a web browser on your ("host") computer, while running ruby and rspec from within the VM.

-So, to run the app in development mode:
+So, to run the web app in development mode:

 ```bash
 $ vagrant ssh